yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 On the dealership website, add a listener that validates the message source, merges measurement IDs if desired, and then forwards the event to GA4, GTM, and the ASC Event data layer.
+Logging into `window.asc_datalayer` is part of the ASC Event specification, so keep that array in sync with each message you process.
 Choose the listener that matches your validation strategy.

+Each listener also pushes both a generic `dl_asc` event and an event-specific `dl_<eventName>` into `window.dataLayer` so that Google Tag Manager and other tag-management systems can subscribe to whichever pattern their workspace prefers.
+The measurement IDs the listener merges represent GA4 properties that already live on the dealership website and want to consume ASC Events automatically.

 ### Option A: Host-origin validation